pbougue/tartare/documentation/functional_description/preprocesses.md

 FUSIO loads binaries and convert them as a NTFS file.
 This file is sent back to Tartare for publishing.
 FUSIO doesn't provide Tyr with this NTFS file when asked from this coverage preprocess.

+#### <a id="FusioExportContributor" name="FusioExportContributor"></a>FusioExportContributor
+FUSIO loads binaries and convert them as a GTFS file for one contributor specified by its trigram.
+The URL or this file is sent back to Tartare and logged.

 ## Coupled preprocesses